neavemj/neavemj.github.io/_posts/2016-02-17-endosNCBI.md

 We just have to create a new date range that encompasses our data range, then reindex the nucleotide dataframe using the new index and add a 0 for missing data.

 {% highlight python %}
-dx = pd.date_range("01.12.2006", "31.12.2015")
+idx = pd.date_range("01.12.2006", "31.12.2015")
 bps_df = bps_df.reindex(idx, fill_value=0)
 {% endhighlight %}

-I'd also like to plot the accumulation of bps available on GenBank rather than per month contributions, which is also easy in pandas using the function .cumsum().
+I'd also like to plot the accumulation of bps available on GenBank, rather than per month contributions, which is also easy in pandas using the function .cumsum().
 Once this data is calculated, we'll concatenate the nucleotide data with the publications data, so it's ready for plotting.

 {% highlight python %}